 If you’re considering whether to join the Paragard lawsuit, it’s not too late, though time is limited.
 Speak to our IUD attorneys right away to learn more.

-Contact a Paragard Lawsuit Attorney
+How Can You Contact a Paragard Lawsuit Attorney?

 The Paragard attorneys at Pittman, Dutton, Hellums, Bradley & Mann are currently representing women who have been hurt by Paragard removal complications.
 Our personal injury attorneys commit a large portion of our caseload to claims for defective medical devices and have handled similar cases for other contraceptive devices.